 If any difficulties arise or if you fall behind, contact the study advisor as soon as possible.
 The study advisor may also take the initative to contact you if there is reason to do so.
 It is important to always contact someone in case of problems, if only because a delay in your study programme can have serious consequences for your visa.
 Click here for more information on visa and residence permits for current students.

 As a student, you are encouraged to make an appointment with the study advisor at any time to talk about your personal circumstances.
-By the advice of the study advisor, but also at your own initiative, you can contact various student facilities, such as psychologists, deans, general study assistance, international study advisers, etc.
+By the advice of the study advisor, but also at your own initiative, you can contact various student facilities, such as psychologists, deans, general study assistance, etc.

 At the start of your Astronomy master's, you will have an intake meeting with the Astronomy study advisor.
 You will have to plan this meeting yourself using the online appointment system in response to the e-mail you will receive from the study advisor before the start of your Astronomy programme.
 The intake meeting covers the following topics: